ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_environment-setup.md

 :::

 You can list all of the modules available on a cluster with the `module avail` command.
-For example, as of writing, the output from `module avail` on Farm
+For example, as of writing, the output from `module avail` on UC Davis' Farm cluster begins:
-begins:

 ```
 ----------------------------------------------------------------- /share/apps/22.04/modulefiles/spack/core -----------------------------------------------------------------